Do you get tired of hearing other people talk about investing? For the most part, I can’t stand reading or listening to the mindless chatter.

 - Tend to hold undiversified stock portfolios

 They took another stab at it with excellent research paper titled “Trading Is Hazardous to Your Wealth: The Common Stock Investment Performance of Individual Investors.”
-(4) I’ll let the authors summarize the results.
+(4)

 Individual investors who hold common stocks directly pay a tremendous performance penalty for active trading.
 Of 66,465 households with accounts at a large discount broker during 1991 to 1996, those that traded most earned an annual return of 11.4 percent, while the market returned 17.9 percent.
 Overconfidence can explain high trading levels and the resulting poor performance of individual investors.
 Our central message is that trading is hazardous to your wealth.